-Toxicological results CLP criteria None of the submitted studies was performed Category 1A: according to OECD test guideline for Known human reproductive toxicant reproductive toxicity TG 414, 415, 416, 421, 422, 426, 443 and partly they were also not Category 1B: compliant with generic OECD test guideline Presumed human reproductive toxicant largely based on data from criteria.
-Classification not possible because of animal studies the deviations open literature studies and OECD - clear evidence of an adverse effect on development in the absence TG studies. of other toxic effects, or - the adverse effect on reproduction is considered not to be a secondary non-specific consequence of other toxic effects Category 2: Suspected human reproductive toxicant - some evidence from humans or experimental animals, possibly supplemented with other information, of an adverse effect on development and - the evidence is not sufficiently convincing to place the substance in Category 1 (deficiencies in the study). - the adverse effect on reproduction is considered not to be a secondary non-specific consequence of the other toxic effects
+Toxicological results CLP criteria None of the submitted studies was performed according to OECD test guideline for reproductive toxicity TG 414, 415, 416, 421, 422, 426, 443 and partly they were also not compliant with generic OECD test guideline Known human reproductive toxicant Category 1B: criteria.
+Classification not possible because of the deviations open literature studies and OECD TG studies.
+Category 2: Suspected human reproductive toxicant - some evidence from humans or experimental animals, possibly supplemented with other information, of an adverse effect on development and - the evidence is not sufficiently convincing to place the substance in Category 1 (deficiencies in the study). the adverse effect on reproduction is considered not to be a secondary non-specific consequence of the other toxic effects